qianhuiwei/RecipeReady/README.md

 # RecipeReady

 RecipeReady is a web app that helps you with both storage management and recipe recommendation.<br />
-It tracks your ingredients in the fridge and recommends recipes based on ingredients you already have.
+It tracks your ingredients in the fridge and recommends recipes based on ingredients you already have.<br />
 <img src="https://github.com/qianhuiwei/RecipeReady/blob/master/pageDemo.png" width="900"/>

 ## Motivation